Norton-sub-Hamdon: Landmarks

 Homefield in Rectory Lane was previously known as Folly's.
 It dates from the 17th century and has been designated as a Grade II* listed building.

 The manor house was built in the 17th century and is now in multiple occupation.

 The village pub, the Lord Nelson Inn, also has 17th-century origins.

 Education

 The original primary school dates from the mid 18th century.
 It is situated next to the churchyard and its dovecote.
 A new school beside the Recreation Field was opened in 1997.

 Religious sites

-Church of St Mary the Virgin in Norton sub Hamdon has 13th century origins, but was largely rebuilt between 1500 and 1510.
+The Church of St Mary the Virgin has 13th-century origins, but was largely rebuilt between 1500 and 1510.
 Further restoration was undertaken by Henry Wilson in 1894 and 1904.
-The five-stage tower, which rises 98.5 ft was damaged by lightning and fire on 29 July 1894, but restored within a year, preserving the original design.
+The five-stage tower, which rises 98.5 ft, was damaged by lightning and fire on 29 July 1894, but restored within a year, preserving the original design.
 It has a double plinth, offset corner buttresses, dividing strings, battlemented parapet with pairs of corner pinnacles extended from buttresses, and central paired pinnacles corbelled off gargoyles.
 The dovecote in the churchyard dates from the 17th century, and was associated with a manor house which was demolished around 1850.